Saladressing/csharp-SaveHandler/README.md

 ```

 # <h3>Custom File</h3>
 The SaveHandler supports both inherited and custom files for use.
+Sample outputs can be found here: <a href="https://github.com/Palmer11/csharp-SaveHandler/tree/master/SaveHandler/bin">Sample Files</a>

 ```